node-prism/arc/README.md

 #### Explicit

-In the only remaining case, all document properties are included unless explicitly removed with a `0`.
+In the only remaining case (a mixture of 1s and 0s), all document properties are included unless explicitly removed with a `0`.

 This is effectively the same behavior as implicit inclusion.